Eevee: Towards Close-up High-resolution Video-based Virtual Try-on: Introduction

 Leveraging our Eevee dataset, we conduct a comprehensive benchmark of recent state-of-the-art models~\cite{VIVID, VACE, MagicTryon} using our proposed VGID metric alongside established metrics such as VFID, SSIM~\cite{SSIM}, LPIPS~\cite{LPIPS}, and VBench.
 This evaluation reveals significant disparities in texture and structural preservation among current methods, thereby establishing a strong baseline for future research in high-fidelity virtual try-on.

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*, itemsep=2pt] \item We introduce Eevee, a new high-resolution dataset for virtual try-on, which uniquely provides close-up videos to meet the business demand for detailed perspectives, and detailed garment data (images and text) to enable the generation of fine textures and details. \item We propose VGID, a new metric specifically designed to evaluate garment consistency for close-up videos, addressing a critical gap where existing metrics (like VFID or VBench) fall short. \item We provide a comprehensive benchmark of recent state-of-the-art models using our Eevee dataset and VGID metric, establishing a strong baseline for future research in high-fidelity virtual try-on.
+In summary, we introduce Eevee, a high-resolution virtual try-on dataset featuring close-up videos and detailed garment data for fine texture generation.
+To evaluate close-up garment consistency where metrics like VFID or VBench fall short, we propose a novel metric, VGID.
+Furthermore, we establish a strong baseline for future research by comprehensively benchmarking state-of-the-art models using our proposed dataset and metric.